Jetted and Turbulent Stellar Deaths: New LVK-Detectable Gravitational Wave Sources: Gravitational-wave calculation

-We follow \cite{Gottlieb2022b} who performed high resolution 3D GRMHD simulations of a collapsing star with strong magnetic fields (maximal B-field at the time of the BH collapse is $ B \approx 10^{12.5} $ G), that lead to the formation of powerful bipolar jets with $ E_j \approx 10^{53} $~erg near a Kerr BH of mass $ \mbh = 4.2\msun $ and dimensionless spin $ a = 0.8 $.
-The simulations followed the jet head for $ 18 $ seconds, until it is well outside the stellar envelope of mass $ 14 \msun$, at $ 10R_\star $, where $ R_\star = 4\times 10^{10} $ cm is the stellar radius.
-Here, we use the code \textsc{h-amr} \cite{Liska2019} to rerun one of their simulations - the configuration with initial jet magnetization of $ \sigma_0 = 15 $, until the jet head breaks out from the collapsing star and reaches $ \simeq 1.5 $ stellar radii at $ t \simeq 3.1 $~s.
+We use the \textsc{PyCBC} package~ \citep{Usman2016,Nitz2021} for the noise power-spectral densities of advanced LIGO, A+ and CE detectors.

-To properly follow the time evolution of the gravitational quadrupole in the simulation, we output data files every $ \Delta t = r_g/c \approx 0.02 $ ms, where $ r_g $ is the BH gravitational radius.
-This timescale guarantees that the physical processes in the disk are temporally resolved.
-We verify this by calculating the second derivative with respect to time of the gravitational quadrupole using $ \Delta t = 2r_g/c $, and find that the GW signal is independent of the interval choice.
-We also verify that the quadrupole moment does not change when multiplying the spatial resolution of each axis by 1.5.
+For the numerical simulation, we follow \citet{Gottlieb2022b} who performed high resolution 3D GRMHD simulations of a collapsing star with strong magnetic fields (maximum B-field in the stellar core at the time of the BH collapse is $ B \approx 10^{12.5} $ G).
+We use the code \textsc{h-amr} \citep{Liska2022} to rerun one of their simulations (with maximum initial magnetization of $ \sigma_0 = 15 $), but double the mass scale of the simulation such that the stellar mass is $ M_\star = 28 \msun$, the stellar radius is $ R_\star = 4\times 10^{10} $~cm.
+The Kerr BH mass is $ \mbh = 4.2\msun $ and its dimensionless spin is $ a = 0.8 $.
+We follow the outflow evolution until the jet head breaks out from the collapsing star and reaches $ \simeq 1.5R_\star $ at $ t \simeq 3.2 $~s with asymptotic Lorentz factor $ \sim 5 $.
+We output data files every $ \Delta t = r_g/c \approx 0.02 $ ms. We verify that the strain does not change when increasing the spatial resolution in each dimension by a factor of 1.5.
 The integration to $ t \gtrsim 3~{\rm s} \approx 150,000~r_g/c $ implies that we post-process 150,000 files with more than a petabyte of data.